raju0005/railway_management/README.md

 - User Registration and Login
 - Train Availability Search (by source and destination)
 - Seat Booking and Booking Details
-- Admin functionality to add trains and update seat availability
+- Admin functionality to add trains
-- Role-based access (Admin and User)